AmplitudeAudio/doc-sdk/docs/api/mixer/Node/index.md

     :material-keyboard-return: **Return**
-    :    The node with the given name, or NULL if none.
+    :    The node with the given name, or `nullptr` if none.